physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

 and the [VC dimension](https://epubs.siam.org/doi/10.1137/1116025), are not useful in the DL setting.
-Looking deeper into classical learning theory, one finds that, in fact, many fundamental concepts are not applicable to DNNs, and thus building a theory of DL requires overthinking some of the established frameworks.
+Looking deeper into classical learning theory, one finds that, in fact, many fundamental concepts are not applicable to DNNs, and thus building a theory of DL requires rethinking some of the established frameworks.

 Is there a way to tackle the puzzle posed by DL outside the paradigm of classical statistical learning theory, or can the classical frameworks be reconciled with